jacattack33/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

 Our project will be an app that allows users to search for supernatural hotspots.
+User can view places on a map and read reviews.
 They will be able to save their favorites and rate sites that they have already visited.

 ### Features